ahitoshGitOrg/WebTechnology/README.md

 # WebTechnology
 A repository for L&amp;D on web development.
-Mainly focused on client sidel
+Mainly focused on client side.

+# Contributors
+- Ayushman Choudhury
+- Ahitosh Bhattacharjee